 Start by taking a few deep breaths and allowing your partner to explore with his or her hands.
 Did you already forget the lube?
 Tsk.
 Tsk.
 Apply a quarter-sized dollop to your anus and the wandering fingers.
 Try a pinkie and if it feels good, switch to an index finger.
 If that feels good, slowly work up to two fingers.
 Sphincter training implies just that—training.
 Don’t try and imitate a thrusting penis at this stage—just work on stretching the anus slowly.
 Guys, manicures aren’t just for women.
 Lose the hangnails.

 Use an enema for a thorough cleaning before any anal penetration.
 And, if you remember nothing else, remember to never go directly from the anus to other orifices – with toys, fingers, or other body parts – because of infection risks.

 Taking the leap from fingers to toys is a great segue into the real thing.
 While some claim anal training toys are unnecessary, butt plugs, beads, vibes, and dildos can all stretch the anus to prepare for larger objects and/or his penis.
 Besides, necessary or unnecessary, they feel damn good and they’re safe.

 Jack and Jill

-When shopping for anal training toys, be sure you buy one with a flared base for easy removal.
+When shopping for anal sex toys, be sure you buy one with a flared base for easy removal.
 Never, under any circumstances, stick household items up your bum.
 That’s how ER visits happen.